 Prolonged abstinence from forced repetitions appears to increase the potential for the exerciser to complete the very difficult last repetition, possibly in effect, reteaching the body to succeed rather than fail during the final challenging rep. If forced reps are to be performed, it is suggested to reserve their use to only once a month, immediately before tapering, changing exercises, or at the end of a meso-cycle.
-Also see Asking for a Spot and Cheating.
+Also see Training to Failure Research and Asking for a Spot and Cheating.

 Drinkwater EJ, Lawton TW, McKenna MJ, Lindsell RP, Hunt PH, Pyne DB (2007).
 Increased Number of Forced Repetitions Does Not Enhance Strength Development With Resistance Training, Journal of Strength and Conditioning Research, 2007, 21(3), 841–847.